 This can be problematic.

 Sorting can be a painful process, but it needs to be done.
-This is where it is a good idea to work together with your significant other to figure out who is keeping what.
-As it is unlikely that you are going to be willing or able to just scrap everything and start over with all new stuff, you are going to need to be flexible and willing to compromise.
+This is where it's a good idea to work together with your significant other to figure out who is keeping what.
+As it's unlikely that you're going to be willing or able to just scrap everything and start over with all new stuff.
+You're going to need to be flexible and willing to compromise.

 Talk to each other about the things you want to keep and why.
 If you have a genuine emotional attachment to something, your significant other needs to be open to your keeping it.
-You, however, need to be just as willing to accommodate your significant others' emotional attachments as well.
+You, however, need to be just as willing to accommodate your significant other's emotional attachments as well.

 What do you do after you've sorted through everything and you have a big pile of things that you no longer want or need?
-Where should it all go?
-Does it all really have to end up in a dumpster?
+Where should it go?
+Does it end up in a dumpster?
 Of course not!
-You have a couple of major options when it comes to dealing with the things you no longer want or need.
+You have several options for dealing with things you no longer want or need.

-You could also make yourself a little bit of extra money by selling these things.
-You can hold a giant yard sale in which both you and your significant other sell the things you aren't going to keep.
+You could make yourself a little bit of extra money by selling these things.
+You can hold a giant yard sale where both you and your significant other sell the things you aren't going to keep.

-This is where you are going to run into your first problems as a newly moved-in couple.
+This is where you're going to run into your first problems as a newly moved-in couple.
 Try to be patient as you each move the dishes to four separate cabinets and disagree over where to keep the toothbrushes.
 Be prepared to compromise when it comes to things like closet space and bookshelf space.

 Work together to find a way to unpack your (and your significant other's) things in a way that will keep the both of you happy.
 Remember, this is a home for both of you!

 Many couples think they have to have a communal living space because they'll be living together.
 This isn't true!
 In fact, not carving out a space that is just yours can actually hurt your relationship more than it will help it.